Gamma Rho Lambda: Symbols

 The sorority's official colors are purple and black.
 The wolf is its mascot.
 Its flower is the sunflower.
 Its motto is: "Truth in tolerance, knowledge through diversity, bonds of unity, strength in trust."

 The Lambda symbol was adopted by the New York City's Gay Activists' Alliance in the 1970s during the Stonewall Riots.
 Since then, the Lambda has spread as a symbol for the gay liberation movement.
 Because of its history, the Lambda was chosen to be a letter in the sorority's Greek name.

 Visible symbols in the coat of arms include the lioness, the bear, the unicorn, the crown of thorns, the metal crown, the Isle of Lesbos symbol with shaking hands, the upside down black triangle, the Eye of Horus, the hand, the sword, the ivy leaf vine, the elephant tusk, and the cinquefoil.

-Governing council
+Governing Council

-The sorority's day-to-day business activities are overseen by the National Governing Council which acts as the board of directors.
-It was established in 2006, when there were enough alumni members to support a National Council.
+The sorority's day-to-day business activities are overseen by the National Governing Council, which acts as the board of directors.
+It was established in 2006, when there were enough alum members to support a National Council.
 Since then, Gamma Rho Lambda National Sorority has been working not only on expansion, but also adjusting to the needs of our chapters and members and bettering the community overall through these efforts.
-Council consists of thirteen elected alumnae who are elected every two years; This includes one President, Ten Vice Presidents and two Alumni at Large Delegates.
-Additionally, each VP has a committee to assist them in projects.
-Each chapter and colony has a mentor who assists them in any issues and provides guidance as they develop.
+Council currently consists of 10 active alum members, who are elected every year (or appointed, should a position be vacant at the time of election).
+All active chapters and provisional chapters also have a mentor assigned to them for support.